aicaeus0203/aicaeus0203/README.md

-- 👋 Hi, I’m Andrius, also known as @aicaeus0203
-- 🌱 I’m currently dabbling in cloud computing using Python and AWS.
+Hi I'm Andrius.
+I'm currently on a journey to relearn programming (after neglecting my degree for a couple years 😅) and become a fullstack javascript developer.

-- 📫 You can reach me on my email off.andrius@gmail.com
+You can reach me on my email off.andrius@gmail.com

 <!---
 aicaeus0203/aicaeus0203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.